 Theme: As Disney tells it, there was a freak snowstorm over Orlando that resulted in the construction of a ski resort complete with slalom courses and toboggan slides.
 When the snow melted, it made for a perfect water park with a ski theme ...
 Disney’s Blizzard Beach Water Park!

 Frog Family Opinion: Of Disney’s two water parks, this one is geared more toward the bigger tadpoles in the family.
 Disney’s Blizzard Beach Water Park has more slides with height restrictions than Disney’s Typhoon Lagoon.
 Tad loves this water park and thinks the ski-resort theme is awesome.
 His favorite thrill slides are Summit Plummet and Downhill Double Dipper.
+He also enjoys going head-to-head with the other seven competitors on Toboggan Racers.
 That said, there are PLENTY of activities for the little ones.
 Lily loves Teamboat Springs and chilling out on Cross Country Creek.
-SUMMER BONUS— Frozen Games at Blizzard Beach lets her hang with Kristof and Sven for some kid-friendly and "Frozen" themed activities.
-In summerrrrrrr!

 Bottom Line: The lines at Disney’s Blizzard Beach Water Park may be long, but the thrill slides and ski-resort theme make them worth it.
 It's easy to experience Blizzard Beach and Typhoon Lagoon with the Disney Park Hopper Plus Option.